ºÚÁÏÃÅ

 1, 2: ºÚÁÏÃÅ Group (consolidated) (Japan only)

-Major initiatives Metrics Reference results Targets
+Major initiatives Metrics Results Targets

-FYE March 2023 FYE March 2027
+FYE March 2025 FYE March 2027

 1 Promote certification registration as a Site in Harmony with Nature